Follow your destiny,

 Day Two: The Pyramids

-Day two started with a local Egyptian breakfast my hotel provided (free!), served by two local hostesses while pyramids filled the view.
-I spoken broken Arabic I remembered from 20 years ago when I lived in the Middle East.
+Day two started with a local Egyptian breakfast my hotel provided (free!), served by two local hostesses with the pyramids in full view.
+I practiced what little Arabic I remembered from 20 years ago when I lived in the Middle East.

 The car and Ahmed, my guide, arrived.
 We marched toward the pyramids.

-With Ahmed, we sailed through gates to the right spots—by now, he understood what I hunted.
+With Ahmed, we sailed through gates to the right spots—by now, he understood what I was looking for.
 Like R.K.
-Narayan's he Guide, he led me to a mound commanding a spectacular pyramid view where his father and grandfather used to bring him.
-Ahmed's stories were real.
-He had just lost his father unexpectedly and he was recalling great moments he used to spend with his father as he visited these sites.
-He shared some of them with me and it was very nice of him to trust me with these stories.
+Narayan's The Guide, he first led me to a mound his grandfather and father brought him to as a child which command a spectacular view of the pyramids.
+He had just lost his father unexpectedly and he was recalling great moments spent with his father.
+Sharing some of them with me brought us closer, and I felt honored that he trusted me with these stories.

-Once you enter into the Pyramid complex everything is perfect. the free rides.
+Once inside the Pyramid complex, getting around is easy, with free rides connecting all the sites.
 Just don't talk to the strangers - even if you have a guide.
-Act as if you speak no language.
-Just say Shukran to everything an move along if stranger approaches you.
-Be polite.
-But don't engage.
+Act as if you don't speak of the language.
+Just say "shukran" (thank you) to everything and move along if a stranger approaches you.
+Be polite, but don't engage.
 No YES No NO. Just Shukran.
 That's the trick.
-Remember you are in the most visited spot in the world.
-This is not about Egyptian people.
-Consider this as Times Square or the Eifel Tower.
+Remember you are in one of the most visited spots in the world, and most of the economy runs on the tourist trade.

-For their scale and stature, covering the Triangles doesn't consume more than a couple of hours, If you are not greedy.
-Or maybe our guide accelerated us through.
+Despite their scale and stature, covering the Pyramid complex doesn't consume more than a couple of hours if you are judicious with your time.
+Or maybe our guide accelerated us through, I don't know.
 My policy: I live to harvest the overall pleasure.
 I wasn't going to torture myself crawling through claustrophobic spaces inside the pyramids.
 Ahmed appreciated that.

 That became my aha moment: we stood on a live excavation site.
 No one knows what else sleeps buried under layers and layers of sand and desert.

 The pyramids reminded me of walking through California's Giant Sequoias.
-Being in the presence of sages washed over me.
+Being in the presence of the ancients washed over me.
 The wisdom.
 The patience.

-Weather smiled on me.
-Temperature hovered in the 70s, pleasant and sunny.
+The weather smiled on me.
+Temperatures hovered in the 70s, pleasant and sunny.
 I completed my pyramid exploration and headed to see the Sphinx.
 My feet ached.
 My guide read what I needed—some space to sit and capture the moment.
 Ahmed again read my mind.
 I settled next to a kid coloring in her coloring book and quickly sketched the half-human, half-lion sculpture sitting between two pyramids.

-My feet screamed for rest, and I believe in listening to my age and quitting at the top.
+My feet were screaming for rest, and I believe in listening to my age and quitting at the top.
 We grabbed quick to-go lunch, and I returned to my hotel.
 Tourism part of my trip concluded.

 Evening arrived, and I finally starting to feel confident enough to explore Cairo on my own.
-I scoped cafes, restaurants, laundry.
+I scoped out cafes, restaurants, even the laundry.
 Finally after 48 hours, I walked past the restaurant area next to my hotel and discovered a great outdoor family grill called Zaman.

 For the first time, really good food materialized in Cairo.
 I'm sure it hides everywhere, but with my limited mobility, I hadn't accessed the best restaurants in the neighborhood.